-We have affordable housing

-We are managing growth carefully to protect the environment and meet our social infrastructure needs

-• We are including responsible developer contribution strategies.
+- · We have affordable housing. - We are managing growth carefully to protect the environment and meet our social infrastructure needs. - We are including responsible developer contribution strategies.

-The Strathbogie Planning Scheme is updated to align with the Community Vision and Council Plan to deliver on sustainable, well planned and balanced growth.

-A comprehensive strategic policy framework is in place to effectively manage and guide development in our townships to achieve balanced growth that respects what makes each township special and unique.

-Our services and infrastructure projects are focussed on supporting the development of our local economy, particularly in responding to the challenges of the Covid 19 pandemic and recognising that agriculture is the municipality's key economic driver.

-Our tourism sector is driven by our community and the private sector and provides for a growing range of events, attractions and facilities.

-We understand what role Council has in addressing housing affordability through planning policy and township growth plans.
+- The Strathbogie Planning Scheme is updated to align with the Community Vision and Council Plan to deliver on sustainable, well planned and balanced growth. - A comprehensive strategic policy framework is in place to effectively manage and guide development in our townships to achieve balanced growth that respects what makes each township special and unique. - Our services and infrastructure projects are focussed on supporting the development of our local economy, particularly in responding to the challenges of the Covid 19 pandemic and recognising that agriculture is the municipality's key economic driver. - Our tourism sector is driven by our community and the private sector and provides for a growing range of events, attractions and facilities. - We understand what role Council has in addressing housing affordability through planning policy and township growth plans.

-Initiative Council's role Responsible directorate Related strategic focus areas 4.1 Continue to explore how to support community initiatives for free camping possibilities and RV friendly town accreditation.
-Deliver Community & Planning Corporate Operations 1 and 2 4.2 Develop and adopt a Tourism and Events Strategy to broaden and diversify the calendar of events, with a focus on eco-tourism.
-Deliver Community & Planning 1 4.3 Continue to upgrade online and automated processes for approvals and permits wherever possible to support the construction sector.
-Deliver Community & Planning 5 4.4 Implement the Economic Development Strategy.
-Deliver Community & Planning 1 and 5 4.5 Review the Euroa Saleyards Masterplan to enhance its viability and minimise environmental impacts.
-Deliver Corporate Operations 3 4.6 Review the Violet Town District Strategic Development Plan to guide future development and growth while maintaining local character.
-Deliver Community & Planning 2, 3 and 5
+Initiative Council role Who Related SFA 4.1 Continue to explore how to support community initiatives for free camping possibilities and RV friendly town accreditation.
+Deliver C&P SI 1 & 2 4.2 Develop and adopt a Tourism and Events Strategy to broaden and diversify the calendar of events, with a focus on eco-tourism.
+Deliver C&P 1 4.3 Continue to upgrade online and automated processes for approvals and permits wherever possible to support the construction sector.
+Deliver C&P 5 4.4 Review the Euroa Saleyards Masterplan to enhance its viability and minimise environmental impacts.
+Deliver SI 3 4.5 Review the Violet Town District Strategic Development Plan to guide future development and growth while maintaining local character.
+Deliver C&P 2, 3 & 5

-Action Council's role Responsible directorate Related strategic focus areas 4.1.1 Adopt an Economic Development Strategy.
-Deliver Community & Planning 2 and 5 4.1.2 Complete a review of the Strathbogie Planning Scheme to ensure it reflects changing economic, environmental and social trends and identifies the further strategic work required to deliver a fit for purpose framework to guide sustainable growth and development while protecting our built and natural heritage.
-Deliver Community & Planning 1, 2, 3, and 5 4.1.3 Continue to advocate for the development of the Mangalore Airport as a freight intermodal and transport/industrial hub.
-Advocate Community & Planning 2 and 3 4.1.4 Continue to seek funding options for the upgrade of the Euroa Railway Precinct as part of the Euroa Structure Plan's implementation.
-Advocate Community & Planning 1, 2 and 5 4.1.5 Continue to advocate to the Australian Rail Track Corporation (ARTC) for a community led outcome for the redesign of railway infrastructure in Euroa.
-Advocate Communications & Engagement 4.1.6 Commence the review of the Avenel 2030 Strategy to guide future development and growth while maintaining local character.
-Deliver Community & Planning 2, 3 and 5
+Action Council role Who Related SFA 4.1.1 Implement the Economic Development Strategy.
+Deliver C&P 2 & 5 4.1.2 Implement the recommendations of the Strathbogie Planning Scheme review.
+Deliver C&P 1, 2, 3, & 5 4.1.3 Continue to advocate for the development of the Mangalore Airport as a freight intermodal and transport/industrial hub.
+Advocate C&P 2 & 3 4.1.4 Undertake the development of the Euroa Railway Precinct Activation Plan Deliver C&P 1, 2 & 5 4.1.5 Continue advocating to Australian Rail Track Corporation (ARTC) for a community led outcome for the redesign of Euroa railway infrastructure.
+Advocate C&E 4.1.6 Finalise and adopt the Avenel 2030 Strategy to guide future development and growth while maintaining local character.
+Deliver C&P 2, 3 & 5 4.1.7 Develop and adopt a Destination Management Plan in partnership with Greater Shepparton and Mitchell Councils \bigcirc Deliver C&P 2,3 & 5 4.1.8 Upgrade of online and automated processes for approvals and permits through the Regional Digital Transformation Project in partnership with Benalla, Murrindindi and Mansfield Councils.
+Deliver P&G 3 & 5 4.1.9 Commence review of the Rural Land Use and Rural Residential Strategies Deliver C&P 1, 2, 3 & 4.
+4.1.10 Commence the development of a Settlement Strategy Deliver C&P 1,2,3 & 4.